Parking Permit Information

 • One decal is provided for each vehicle registered and should be permanently affixed to the rear passenger window on the driver side of the vehicle.

-Parking on the main campus between the two Public Safety kiosks on Elm Drive is restricted.
-Anyone with a compelling reason to park in this area must send an e-mail request to email@example.com or come into our office.
+Parking on the main campus between the two Public Safety (DPS) kiosks off of Elm Drive is restricted.
+Anyone with a compelling reason to park in these areas must send an email request to email@example.com or come into our office.
 Telephone requests will not be accepted.
 Receipt of requests does not constitute approval.
 All requests will either be confirmed or denied by email.
-If you have not received a response after 48 hours, contact the Transportation & Parking Services at (609) 258-3157.
-Once approved, all vehicles will be issued a special pass either from Transportation & parking services or the kiosk officer for a designated area and a specific time limit.
+If you have not received a response after 48 hours, contact Transportation & Parking Services (TPS) at (609) 258-3157.
+Once approved, all vehicles will be issued a special pass either from TPS, or DPS kiosk officer, for a designated area and a specific time limit.
 All passes must be properly displayed on the vehicle dashboard.
 After hour access is at the discretion of the kiosk officer.
+At ALL times, it is the driver’s responsibility to obtain a parking permit whether through TPS or DPS.

 Drop-offs or Pick-ups: